alexmontdor69/3d-object-in-orthogonal-plane-to-sun-direction/README.md

 # Display a 3D object in a Solar Plane

+## Objectives
+Simulate the position of point in the plane orthogonal to direction of the sun beams

+With the help of the range bar, The user can vary either :

+- The position of the object in the X-Y Plane
+- Change the position of the azimuth of the sun
+- Change the position of the elevation of the sun

+The User can reset the position of the object and access to different plane view.
+The azimuth and elevation angle are changed.

-## SolarPlaneCalculator
+## SolarPlaneCalculator Class

 Class that calculate the plane that is orthogonal to direction of the sun beams.

 It is a rotation Matrix computed from the position of the sun.
 The position of the sun is defined by the azimuth and the elevation angle (standard definition)

 ### Model Input